JarvisAppleSlice/html-portfolio/README.md

 Overview:

-This project is an in-progress introductory portfolio website created as part of a structured Udemy course.
+This project is an in-progress introductory portfolio website created as part of a structured Udemy course completed as a guided code-along, with emphasis on understanding each concept, modifying examples, and reinforcing correct structure rather than producing original features.
 The goal of the project is to practice foundational HTML concepts by building a simple, static website that presents basic personal information and navigation elements.
 The site focuses on clean structure, semantic markup, and linking content using standard HTML elements.

 Technologies Used: